 and go the same day and enter the house of Josiah the son of Zephaniah.

 Zechariah was to urgently complete the task at hand and go to Josiah’s house immediately.
 God timed the arrival of the Babylonian delegation exactly for the crowning of Joshua.

 Take the silver and gold, make an elaborate crown, and set it on the head of Joshua the son of Jehozadak, the high priest.

 A crown signified royalty.
-Zechariah placed the crown on Joshua’s head, identifying him with the messianic Branch (Zech 6:12).
-The Branch will rebuild the future temple as both a Priest and King.
+Zechariah placed the crown on Joshua’s head, identifying him with the Messianic Branch (Zech 6:12).
+The Branch will rebuild the future Temple as both Priest and King.

-The crowing of Joshua foreshadowed the Messiah as the King/Priest, uniting into one of two crucial roles.
-Just as Joshua symbolized the cleansing of Israel in chapter three, he typifies the crowning of the Messiah in our chapter.
+The crowing of Joshua foreshadowed the Messiah as the King-Priest, uniting into one His two crucial roles.
+Just as Joshua symbolized the cleansing of Israel in chapter 3, he typifies the crowning of the Messiah in our chapter.